mithril-security/blindai/server/README.md

 - **policy.toml :** the enclave security policy that defines which enclave is trusted.
 - **host_server.pem :** TLS certificate for the connection to the untrusted (app) part of the server.

 Those two files will be needed when you will use the client.
-You can have a look to the documentation for more informations.
+You can have a look to the documentation or the [client readme](https://github.com/mithril-security/blindai/tree/master/client#usage) for more informations.

 ## Documentation